Government Science High School: Daily assembly

-Daily assembly plays a great role to raise discipline, unity and loyalty.
-That is why, 15 minutes of starting everyday classes, a daily assembly holds for both shifts individually.
+Daily assembly plays a role to raise discipline, unity and loyalty.
+This is why, 15 minutes of starting everyday classes, a daily assembly holds for both shifts individually.
 A daily assembly contains Quran recitations, uptake The National Flag of Bangladesh, repetition of The Oath, serving the National Anthem of Bangladesh and some physical exercises.
 Everyone has to take part in daily assembly every day.

 Uniform

 From grades 1-3, the uniform is white shirts and navy blue shorts or full-length pants.
 From grades 4-10, the uniform is full-sleeve or half-sleeve white shirts and navy blue full-length pants.
 White school shoes are mandatory for each and every student.
 For all grades, the embroidered monogram which is given by the school must be attached to the left pocket of the shirt.
 Both shifts have their individual monogram.
 Morning shift's monogram has the title 'প্রভাতি' which means morning and Day shift's monogram has the title 'দিবা' which means day.
 The most essential thing for every student is their own individual ID card which is provided by the school every year.